 The creation of such facilities typically imply projects characterised by the presence of various technological uncertainties whose resolution is not straightforward or clear from the outset.

-Such projects, despite challenging and demanding, are exactly what HMRC deems as ‘qualifying’ from an R&D tax credit perspective, and eligible companies can recoup up to 33.35% of the development expenditure.
+Such challenging and demanding projects are more likely to qualify for R&D tax credits.
+Eligible companies can recoup up to 33% of the R&D expenditure.

 Not sure if you’re eligible?

 Whether your projects are heavily involved in the complex world of the Internet of Things, or you’re developing a custom application to accommodate a bespoke requirement, chances are that you might be eligible for R&D tax credits.